hsf-training/hsf-training-generators-webpage/setup.md

 ## Local Installation

-While docker installation is encouraged for the tutorial, one may also install these software locally by visting the official webpages and installing software as per instructions provided.
+While docker installation is encouraged for the tutorial, one may also install these software locally by visiting the official webpages and installing software as per instructions provided.

 ### Madgraph_aMC@NLO